itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 The brand modifier `i_` is an iconic term that serves its purpose excellently, managing to penetrate and reside in the minds of the general consumer since its introduction in 2010.
 Ask any person and they could probably tell you an i7 is a 'good' processor.
 Despite i3 being conveniently left out in the article, there are four tiers: i3, i5, i7, and i9, with the last one only introduced in 2017.
 Very intuitive.

 In the above example, `14` indicates generation, while `900` is the SKU number.
 In both, higher is better.
-While not immediately transparent, this is a good enough system anyone could use to compare two products quickly.
+While not immediately transparent, this is a good enough formula anyone could use to compare two products quickly.
 Big number, big good.

 The suffix is opaque, with arbitrary letters denoting some arbitrary variation.
-Below is a non-comprehensive list taken from <a href="https://www.intel.com/content/www/us/en/support/articles/000058567/processors/intel-core-processors.html" target="_blank" class="extlink">Intel's documentation</a>, but as you can see it's a complete mess, even after I picked the most useful.
+Below is a non-comprehensive list taken from <a href="https://www.intel.com/content/www/us/en/support/articles/000058567/processors/intel-core-processors.html" target="_blank" class="extlink">Intel's documentation</a>; as you can see, it's a complete mess, even after I picked the most useful.

 |   |   |
 |:-:|:--|